peroxidee/finalproject/README.md

 ## directions

-once you run it, python ./fast.py, it will host itself at `https://localhost5001`. each of it's images is loaded from my personal website.
+once you run it, python ./fast.py, OR ./fast if you used the compiled project, it will host itself at `https://localhost5001`. each of it's images is loaded from my personal website.